belall0/Tourify/README.md

 ## overview

-Tourify is a RESTful API for managing tours, designed with scalability and flexibility in mind.
+Tourify is a RESTful API for managing tours, designed with readability, maintainability, and scalability in mind.

 ---